-- Now back on the Folder Options screen, click on Apply and Ok.
+- Now back on the Folder Options screen, click on Apply and OK.

-- You will now be able to view the hidden files and folders on File Explorer.
+- You will now be able to view the hidden files and folders in File Explorer.
 These will be slightly translucent than the other regular ones.
 Right-click on the folder name as Windows.old and click Rename from the Context Menu.

-- Now name the folder anything that you can remember in the long term to be changed back to its original name if you wish to revert to the older Windows version.
+- Now name the folder to anything that you can remember in the long term to be changed back to its original name if you wish to revert to the older Windows version.

 This folder will now not be automatically deleted.
 Hence, it can be used at a later time to revert to the previous OS version.